 Based on our analysis of the DFPS investigations into physician abuse of patients, the DFPS investigators relied heavily on opinions about the patient’s behavior and psychiatric history to discount the victim’s credibility, even in the absence of evidence that the victim was not to be believed such as providing inconsistent or conflicting statements of abuse or false outcries.
 Many of the determinations could have been based on the investigators’ faulty assumptions about mental illness and victim behavior.

-The truth is that children with a disability are more than twice as likely to be physically abused as the general population and almost twice as likely to be sexually abused.
+The truth is that children with a disability are more than twice as likely as the general population to be physically abused and almost twice as likely to be sexually abused.
 In addition, rates of rape and sexual assault are 12.3 times higher for people with mental illness than for individuals without.
 The Department of Justice has found that “virtually half, 48.1 percent, of the perpetrators of sexual abuse against people with disabilities had gained access to their victims through disability services.”
 Children with disabilities are at elevated risk of abuse particularly in cases where the disability impairs their perceived credibility.

 It is our concern that DFPS’s investigators may lack knowledge of child abuse victim behavior when determining the credibility of the victims.
 Child and adolescent sexual abuse victims often exhibit sexualized behavior, including perpetrator behaviors, destructive behavior, substance abuse, somatization, school/learning problems, and a ten times greater likelihood of further victimization.
 Based on media reports about Dr. A., it appears that although several issues were raised regarding Dr. A.’s credibility and behaviors, the victims’ previous sex abuse histories and psychiatric histories were key elements in discrediting or calling into question their credibility.